shiftyrose/shifty/README.md

 `Idea by Town of Us Reactivated`<br>

 #### Role Description
-The Flash makes the player move faster.<br>
+The Flash makes the player move faster.
 Due to technical limitations, flash moves at normal speed for other players, and flash sees other players moving at the speed of Flash.<br>

 ### Escalation